You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Importance of Recovery

 Recovery is a crucial part of any strength training routine.
+Not just before the workout, but after the workout as well.
 After an intense workout, your muscles need time to repair and grow stronger.
 Ensure you’re getting enough rest between workouts and consider incorporating active recovery techniques such as light cardio, foam rolling, or yoga.

 Recovery Strategies: